MrG-bit/SpyroReignitedModManager/README.md

 * Thank you Toys For Bobs for creating such an amazing game.
 * Thanks to the members of the Spyro Reignited Modding Discord server that helped me.

+## Source Code

+The project source code is provided.
+Please feel free to browse it.

 ## Additional Information

 My anti-virus, Malwarebytes, returns a false-positive result: [MachineLearning/Anomalous.100%](https://blog.malwarebytes.com/detections/machinelearning-anomalous-100/) - which is based on a machine learning engine and heuristics.
 It is [known for providing false positives](https://forums.malwarebytes.com/topic/229840-false-positive-machinelearninganomalous100/)